docvock/G_computation_pitchfx/README.md

 ### Analysis Dataset

-The analysis dataset `data/pitchfx_sc_am.txt` contains data on all pitches thrown to Starlin Castro and Andrew McCutchen during the 2013 season and the outcome of those pitches.
+The analysis dataset `data/pitchfx_sc_am_3yr.txt` contains data on all pitches thrown to Starlin Castro and Andrew McCutchen during the 2012 - 2014 seasons and the outcome of those pitches.
 All of the data is taken directly from MLB Gameday without any processing.
 The contents of this file are summarized below.
 A more detailed explanation of many of these terms is given in Marchi and Albert (2013).

 ```